nitram509/tweet-gateway-server/README.md

 When providing all 4 variables, there's no need to sign in and the service is able to post tweets from the beginning.

+## Example: Forwarding incoming SMS

+For example, you can use this gateway to automatically tweet incoming SMS from your smartphone.
+We've used [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) tool for this.

+Once installed on your smartphone, you configure this app like this:

+1. Settings -> Activate "Forward incoming SMS to HTTP"
+2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://localhost/xxx?text"